 How many days will the visa allow me to travel in Pakistan.

 Usually the visa will be for 30 or 45 days of travel within the travel window of 3 or 6 months.
 This can vary depending on the discretion of the issuing consulate.
-You can extend your visa once in Pakistan if you would like to stay longer.
+You can also apply to extend your visa from within Pakistan if you would like to stay longer.

 Can the travel dates change later from what is on my LOI?

 As long as you enter Pakistan within the set travel window given on the visa then yes your dates can change.

 There is a 14 day overstay window in which there are no penalties.
 Technically if your visa has expired you will need an exit permit.
 Sometimes a border official will request an exit permit if your visa has expired, even if you are still within the 14 days.
 If you are are needing to stay longer than your number of days issued on the original visa it is best to extend from within Pakistan before it expires.
 Exit permits and extensions can be applied for on the same Nadra system as the original Visa.